 What Does XOXO Mean?

 It's pretty common knowledge that XOXO means "hugs and kisses."
-According to Dictionary.com, it's generally thought of as a "lighthearted way of expressing affection, sincerity, or deep friendship."
+As Dictionary.com defines it, the phrase is generally thought of as a "lighthearted way of expressing affection, sincerity, or deep friendship."

 The X represents a kiss, while the O represents a hug.
 This is most likely because the X is a stylized way of showing two mouths kissing, and the O looks like two pairs of arms connecting for a hug.
 While XOXO is a symbol of love, it's not always meant to be taken as a symbol of undying passion.
 XOXO is just as appropriate to use as an email sign-off to a friend as it is to use to sign an anniversary card to a significant other.